What Rights Do Grandparents Have in California?

 For one reason or another, the relationship between a grandparent and their grandchildren may be interrupted, disrupted, or severed if the family is facing difficult matters such as divorce, child custody, or other family law matters.
 In such circumstances, grandparents and parents alike need to understand the rights and responsibilities that grandparents have in California.

 In many family law cases, it’s not uncommon for relatives such as grandparents, aunts, or uncles to get involved to alleviate some of the burden and help family members in need.
 If this help is welcomed by the parents of the grandchildren, then there should be no legal difficulties.
-However, there are certain circumstances where there is some dispute or a challenge over a grandparent’s right to be involved in certain family law issues.

 Who Gets to Decide Whether a Grandparent Can See Their Grandchildren?

 In most cases, a child’s parents retain the legal right to decide whether grandparents receive visitation time with their grandchild.
 If both parents are alive and married, the law presumes that they know their children’s needs and desires and always have their best interests in mind.
-Even divorced parents are granted some allowance to decide who and when their child has visitation with someone else.

 However, there are some exceptions to this.